polarbear567/k8s-git-autodeploy/README.md

 | HTTP_PROXY  | N |   |   | proxy address  |
 | HTTP_PORT  | N |   |   | proxy port  |

+## Attention
+For git modification, only add, modify and delete are supported now, because I consider that rename and copy are not very necessary for managing files.

 ## Todo
 * add deployment.yaml and service.yaml
 * retry